arnvsnigi/ScreenDeck/Codeck/README.md

-# Aransh - Modern Web Conferencing Platform
+# ScreenDeck - Modern Web Conferencing Platform

 A sophisticated web conferencing application built with React, featuring a modern-retro design aesthetic and powered by VideoSDK.